gabrielciprianoo/hiveup/README.md

 - ⚙️ Backend: Node.js + Express + TypeScript
 - 💻 Frontend: React + Vite + TailwindCSS
-- 📦 Gestión: pnpm Workspaces (monorepo)
+- 📦 Monorepo Management: pnpm Workspaces

-## ⚡️ Comandos principales
+## ⚡️ Main Commands

-Desde la raíz del proyecto:
+Run these from the project root:

-pnpm install          # 📥 Instalar dependencias
+pnpm install          # 📥 Install dependencies
-pnpm --filter api dev # 🛠️ Levantar API en modo dev
+pnpm --filter api dev # 🛠️ Start API in dev mode
-pnpm --filter web dev # 🎨 Levantar frontend en modo dev
+pnpm --filter web dev # 🎨 Start frontend in dev mode
-pnpm -r build         # 🏗️ Compilar todos los proyectos
+pnpm -r build         # 🏗️ Build all projects

-## 🌱 Estado inicial
+## 🌱 Initial State

-Este repo actualmente solo contiene la **estructura base del monorepo**.
-En ramas posteriores se irán agregando funcionalidades como:
-- 🔑 API REST con autenticación y modelos (Proyectos, Tareas, Colaboradores).
+This repo currently only contains the **base monorepo structure**.
+In future branches, new features will be added, such as:
+- 🔑 REST API with authentication and models (Projects, Tasks, Collaborators).
-- 🎨 Frontend con Atomic Design y tablero tipo Kanban.
+- 🎨 Frontend using Atomic Design and a Kanban-style board.
-- 🧩 Scripts y configuración compartida en `packages/`.
+- 🧩 Shared scripts and configuration in `packages/`.

-## 📌 Notas
+## 📌 Notes

-- El proyecto está en desarrollo y crecerá de forma incremental usando ramas (`feature/*`, `task/endpoint/*`, etc.).
-- Revisa la rama `main` para la última versión estable.
-EOF
+- The project is under active development and will grow incrementally using feature branches (`feature/*`, `task/endpoint/*`, etc.).
+- Check the `main` branch for the latest stable version.